SaralSingh/WorkYatra/README.md

 # WorkYatra

-A Laravel-based job portal web application with authentication, user management and extensible backend workflows.
+A Laravel-based job portal web application with authentication, user management, and extensible backend workflows.